 When purchasing stocks or bonds, a buyer acquires ownership in a security; however, buyers of futures contracts are not entitled to ownership of the underlying commodity until and unless they decide to accept delivery at expiration of the contract.
 In practice, delivery of the underlying commodity to satisfy a futures contract rarely occurs because most futures traders use the liquidity of the central marketplace to sell their exchange-traded futures contract before expiration.
 As futures contracts approach expiration, they may be replaced by similar contracts that have a later expiration.
 For example, a contract purchased and held in December may have an expiration date in March.
 As this contract nears expiration, a long position in the contract may be replaced by selling the March contract and purchasing a contract expiring in September.
 This process is referred to as "rolling."
 The price of a futures contract is generally higher or lower than the spot price of the underlying asset when there is significant time to expiration of the contract due to various factors within the market.
 As a futures contract nears expiration, the futures price will tend to converge to the spot price.
 Historically, the prices of some futures contracts with near-term expirations may be higher than for futures contracts with longer-term expirations.
 This circumstance is referred to as "backwardation."
 If the market for futures contracts is in "backwardation," the sale of the near-term month contract would be at a higher price than the longer-term contract, and futures investors generally will earn positive returns.
 Conversely, a "contango" market is one in which the price of futures contracts in the near-term months are lower than the price of futures contracts in the longer-term months.
-If the market for futures contacts is in "contango," it would create a cost to "roll" the futures contract, resulting in negative returns.
-The actual realization of a potential roll cost will depend on the difference in price of the near and distant contracts.
-In addition, a Fund may not "roll" futures contracts on a predefined schedule as they approach expiration; instead the Adviser may determine to roll to another futures contract in an attempt to generate maximum yield.
-There can be no guarantee that such a strategy will produce the desired results.
+If the market for futures contracts is in "contango," it would create a cost to "roll" the futures contract, resulting in negative returns.
+The actual realization of a potential roll cost will depend on the difference in price of the near and distan

 Swaps.
 Generally, swap agreements are contracts between a Fund and another party (the swap counterparty) involving the exchange of payments on specified terms over periods ranging from a few days to multiple years.
 A swap agreement may be negotiated bilaterally and traded over-the-counter between the two parties (for an uncleared swap) or, in some instances, must be transacted through an FCM and cleared through a clearinghouse that serves as a central counterparty (for a cleared swap).
 In a basic swap transaction, a Fund agrees with the swap counterparty to exchange the returns (or differentials in rates of return) and/or cash flows earned or realized on a particular "notional amount" or value of predetermined underlying reference instruments.
-The notional amount is the set dollar or other value selected by the parties to use as the basis on which to calculate the obligations that the parties to a swap agree to exchange the returns that would be earned or realized if the notional amount.
-Instead they agree to exchange the returns that would be earned or realized if a swap agreement are those of a particular security, a particular fixed or variable interest rate, a particular non-U.S. currency, or a "basket" of securities representing a particular index.
+The notional amount is the set dollar or other value selected by the parties to use as the basis on which to calculate the obligations that the parties to a swap agreement have agreed to exchange.
+The parties typically do not actually exchange the notional amount.
+Instead they agree to exchange the returns that would be earned or realized if the notional amount were invested in given investments or at given interest rates.
+Examples of returns that may be exchanged in a swap agreement are those of a particular security, a particular fixed or variable interest rate, a particular non-U.S. currency, or a "basket" of securities representing a particular index.
 Swaps can also be based on credit and other events.